6/8/2023

 speaker

-Jerome Dupreil
+Jerome Dupril

 Great.
-Thanks for the clarification and thanks for answering the questions.
+Thanks for the clarification, and thanks for answering the questions.
 Thank you.

 speaker